Making these five-minute poached eggs is easy, and you don't need a special poacher. The result, creamy and delicate, is well worth the slight effort.

 - When you serve the eggs on any type of bread, drain them for a few seconds on a paper towel to prevent soggy bread.

-- While you can find tips online for storing and reheating poached eggs, I don't like storing them.
-I only make as many as my family will eat right away.
+- I don't like storing these eggs, so I only make as many as my family will eat right away.

 - The FDA recommends cooking eggs thoroughly.